 FASTCAT-Edge: build your own smart camera trap to record only videos and pictures of wildlife activity and quickly identify the species names.

 FASTCAT (Flexible AI SysTem for CAmera Traps)-Edge allows you to assemble an AI camera trap that:

 (1) Automatically filters out most unwanted pictures and video streams, keeping images of animals.
 This saves you time as you don’t have to delete empty recordings or photos.

 Development & how it works

-This camera trap consists of architecture that records at all times and uses AI to decide when the camera trap needs to be triggered.
-So, it has already captured the best frames when needed.
-The system is very innovative because the camera is always on and looking for animals and when the system ‘thinks’ it has spotted an animal, it already has the image.
-So, there is no delay from motion being detected to the image being taken, while other camera traps often miss the right frame because it takes time for them to react.
+This camera trap consists of an architecture that records at all times and uses some AI to decide when the camera trap needs to be triggered.
+So, it captures the best frames when needed.
+The system is very innovative because the camera is always on and looking for animals and when the system ‘thinks’ it has spotted an animal, it keeps the image.
+So, there is little delay from motion being detected to the image being taken, while other camera traps often miss the right frame because it takes too much time for them to react.
 For example, if there is a lot of motion, that doesn’t mean an animal just passed by; it could have just been leaves falling from a tree.
 The idea is that this system can tell the difference.

 The animal-detection machine-learning model integrated into the camera trap also detects small animals that are sometimes missed with standard commercial camera traps because they need a minimum heat threshold to be triggered.
-It also detects fast animals because there is no delay from motion being detected to the image being taken.
+It also is better at detecting fast animals because there is almost no delay from motion being detected to the image being taken.

 How can you create your own smart camera trap?

 Use the FASTCAT-Edge code and guide to set up your camera trap.
-This do-it-yourself (DIY) device uses Raspberry Pi, a single-board computer capable of executing the bespoke capture software and providing all the smart functions of FASTCAT, embedded in your device.
+This do-it-yourself (DIY) device uses a Raspberry Pi, a single-board computer capable of executing the bespoke capture software and providing the smart functions of FASTCAT, embedded in your device.

 Innovation for the camera trap community

 Code and guide to build your own smart camera trap:

 Camera trap logo: